What is nitrate?

-Research continues on the effects of nitrates during pregnancy.
-The safest choice for pregnant women is to drink water that does not have high levels of nitrates.
-To help keep your family safe you should:
+The safest choice for pregnant women is to drink water below the guideline levels of nitrate in drinking water.
+To help keep your family safe:

 For more information on preparing infant formula, see HealthLinkBC File #69b Feeding Your Baby Formula: Safely Making and Storing Formula.

 How can I get my well water tested?

 Testing your well water for nitrate can be done by a private laboratory.
 Laboratories can be found by searching “Laboratories – Analytical” online.
 Your local environmental health officer may also be able to give you a list of labs in B.C. that test drinking water.